-A. Arrange to plant suitable replacements using his/her own contractor, working to the Town's specifications, or the tree to remain, provided that it does not present an imminent hazard.
-In either case, appropriate replacement plantings must be provided by the applicant.
+A. Arrange to plant suitable replacements using his/her own contractor, working to the Town's specifications, or

 B. Make a cash contribution to the Montague Tree Fund to be used exclusively for the purchase and planting of replacements, and related expenses.